dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ### Durable, transactional execution

-- Workflows are always resumed where they left off.
+- If your app is interrupted, workflows automatically resume from where they left off.
 Save money and time by not querying APIs again for already-executed steps.
 - Workflows steps have exactly-once or at-least-once guarantees.

 ### Observability